CDRT/docs/bios/settings/thinkcenter/exit.md

 ### Load Optimal Defaults ###

-Restore/Load default values for all the setup options.
+Restore / load default values for all the setup options.

 !> Load default configuration.